ddey117/Neural_Network_Predicting_Reseller_Success_Ebay/README.md

 ## Future Work
 - Expand data to include other products readily purchasable at the Surplus Store.

-- Attempt data augmentation on the CNN image network
+- Explode nested list of images as form of data augmentation to increase image input size by about 5-fold.
+Attempt other data augmentation techniques.

-- Attempt to obtain more aspect data for sold knives.
-Some important aspect data is limited access to sellers who average a certain amount of money per month.
+- Obtain more aspect related data for knives to understand most important cost altering features more thoroughly.
+Enough of this data could use a predictive model that isn’t a black box.

 # THANK YOU